Colfax County War: War

+In order to dislodge the settlers, gunmen were hired in large numbers that outmanned and outgunned the former.
 A large meeting between the settlers occurred on March 30, 1873, in which they agreed to arm themselves to protect their homes and property if necessary.
-The event that triggered much of the war, was the murder of Reverend Franklin J. Tolby, a staunch ally of the settlers and squatters opposing the Maxwell Land Grant Company.
-He was found murdered in Cimarron Canyon on September 14, 1875.
+Reverend Franklin J. Tolby, a staunch ally of the settlers and squatters opposing the Maxwell Land Grant Company, was found murdered in Cimarron Canyon on September 14, 1875.
 It was quickly assumed that someone from the company was responsible, and the blame was pinned on a gunman named Cruz Vega.
 Vega and his family were originally sided with the Hispanic settlers in the area, and his uncle, Francisco Griego, was one of the leaders among the Hispanic people during the conflict.
 However, they soon shifted sides when Griego and his family were faced with charges of killing three cavalry men in an altercation in a card game, and also implicated in the suspected murder of another soldier on June 1.
 They were said to have been blackmailed in exchange for dropping the charges the family would have faced.

-With his family's reputation of violence and betrayal, Vega was an easy prime suspect and soon the townspeople, led by notorious gunfighter and advocate of the settlers Robert Clay Allison, formed a mob to hunt him down.
-After apprehending Cruz Vega, they tortured and hanged him by a pole.
+A notorious gunfighter by the name of Clay Allison threw his hat with the settlers.
+In 1874, while having dinner, Allison shot and killed assassin Chunk Colbert.
+Later that year, Allison formed a mob who apprehended Cruz Vega, before torturing him and hanging him by a pole.
 The Vega family mourned Cruz's death, and his uncle Francisco swore to avenge him by killing Allison.
 On November 1, Griego managed to trap and confront Allison in the saloon of the St. James Hotel.
 As Griego drew his pistol, Allison drew faster and shot Griego twice in the chest, killing him.
 Days later, Allison was charged with the murder but after an inquiry, the charge was dropped and the shooting was ruled as self-defense.
-Allison had also killed another gunman by the name of Chunk Colbert in Colfax County the previous year.
 Company gang members retaliated by conducting night-time raids on the settlers, destroying their property as well as murdering those who fought back.